In this article:

 Where to Search

-All DataYou can search across all data you have access to.
-To do so, simply go to the ‘Workspaces’ page (a) and enter your search into the search bar (b). |
+All Workspace DataYou can search across all data you have inside your workspaces To do so, simply go to the ‘Workspaces’ page (a) and enter your search into the search bar (b). |

 |